 Liability of a member or other person who acts for the nonprofit association is governed by other law of the jurisdiction.
 That an employer is liable for a tort committed by its employee does not excuse the employee.
 9. The immunity from vicarious liability provided by subsections (b) and (c) does not depend on the remedy sought.
 Whether it is for damages for breach of contract or tort, unjust enrichment, or the like the immunity is provided.

-10. Since the mid 1980's all states have enacted laws providing officers, board members, and other volunteers some protection from liability for their own negligence.
+10. Since the mid 1980's all States have enacted laws providing officers, board members, and other volunteers some protection from liability for their own negligence.
 The statutes vary greatly as to who is covered, for what conduct protection is given, and the conditions imposed for the freedom from liability.
 Some apply only to nonprofit corporations.
 State Liability Laws for Charitable Organizations and Volunteers (Nonprofit Risk Management & Insurance Institute, 1990); Developments, Nonprofit Corporations, 105 Harv.
 L. Rev. 1578, 1685-1696 (1992).
+This means that members and volunteers involved with unincorporated nonprofit associations do not obtain protection under those state statutes."

 The 1987 Texas act, for example, relieves directors, officers, and other volunteers from liability for simple negligence that causes death, damage, or injury if the volunteer acted in the scope of her duties for a charitable organization exempt under Internal Revenue Code Section 501(c)(3) or (4).
 The act also limits the amounts that may be recovered from an employee or the organization if the organization carries requisite liability insurance.
-The constitutionality of the provision relieving volunteers from liability has been questioned under Article I, Section 13 of the Texas Constitution -- the Open Courts provision.
+The constitutionality of the provision relieving volunteers from liability has been questioned under Article I, Section 13 of the Texas Constitution - the Open Courts provision.
 Note, The Constitutionality of the Charitable Immunity and Liability Act 1987, 40 Baylor L. Rev. 657 (1988).
 Some statutes premise all relief upon the organization having specified liability insurance.